-It can be overwhelming and challenging to enter back into the “real world” in early sobriety, especially if one has been removed through all temptations and distractions that an inpatient drug or alcohol rehab center provides.
-This is why it’s particularly vital during the early stages of recovery that someone with a substance abuse disorder structures their time and establishes new routines in order to occupy the time that they once devoted to seeking substances.
-By creating a new routine, a person in early recovery has a greater likelihood of maintaining sobriety for the long-run.
-At an inpatient/intensive outpatient rehab, individuals in recovery can access accountability and support for their new routine from therapists, mentors and peers.
+It can be overwhelming and challenging to enter into the “real world” in early sobriety, especially if one has been removed from all the temptations and distractions that an inpatient drug or alcohol rehab center provides.
+This is why it’s particularly vital during the early stages of recovery that someone with a substance abuse disorder structures their time and establishes new routines to occupy the time they once devoted to seeking substances.
+A person in early recovery will likely maintain sobriety in the long run by creating a new routine.
+Additionally, at an inpatient/intensive outpatient rehab, individuals in recovery can access accountability and support for their new routine from therapists, mentors, and peers.

 Positive Strategies for Building Routine Activities in Early Sobriety

 There are numerous activities that a person in early sobriety can incorporate into their daily and weekly routines to live a more peaceful, balanced life.
 Planning out this routine will help prevent feeling overwhelmed and leave little time for boredom or loneliness, big triggers for relapse.

 A new, healthy routine for early recovery can look like this:

 - Having a regular bedtime and wake-up time each day.
 Getting enough sleep is vital, especially in these early stages when the body is still trying to recover from the damage done by substance abuse.